azadeh-gh/TimeSeries/README.md

 ![](Results/Decompose.png?raw=true)

 **Stationarity test using Augmented Dickey Fuller test (ADH Test) and  Kwiatkowski-Phillips-Schmidt-Shin – KPSS test (trend stationary)**
-ADF Test:the null hypothesis is the time series possesses a unit root and is non-stationary.
+ADF Test: the null hypothesis is the time series possesses a unit root and is non-stationary.
 So, id the P-Value in ADH test is less than the significance level (0.05), you reject the null hypothesis.

 ```python
 result = adfuller(df["PPT[mm]"].values, autolag='AIC')